OpenNebula/docs/source/deployment/open_cloud_host_setup/monitoring.rst

 Configure the monitor daemon
 ----------------------------

-.. important:: Be sure to adjust the MONITOR_ADDRESS so the probes can send back the monitor data.

 The monitor daemon, ``onemonitord`` is configured in ``/etc/one/monitord.conf``.
 The following table describes the configuration attributes for it:

 +---------------------+---------------------+------------------------------------------------------------------------------------+